-Taking an exam is stressful for most people.
-It's quite normal to feel a bit nervous and these feelings can help you to perform well on the day.
-Not wanting to fail can encourage people to do enough work to pass the exam.
+Taking an exam is stressful for most people, it's quite normal to feel a bit nervous.
+In fact, these feelings can help exam candidates perform well on the day.
+Not wanting to fail can also motivate people to do enough work to pass.

-However, for some people nerves are more problematic.
-Even though they have done enough work to pass, they panic on the day and don't get the result that they've worked for.
+However, for some people nerves are more of a problem.
+Even though they have done enough work to pass, they panic on exam day and don't get the result they've worked for.

 In the video at the bottom of this NHS page, teenagers discuss how they approach exams and what strategies they use to deal with exam nerves.
 What you'll probably notice is that there is no single way that is effective for everyone.
 What is important is that each individual works out a routine and strategies that work for them.